Q & A with Dr. Jim Ciesla

 Q. What areas of growth do you see in HHS?

 A. As we all know, the demographics of the country and this region will continue to create career opportunities for students with academic preparation in the disciplines represented in this college.
 Growth potential for our programs abounds.
-The addition to BGSU of the excellent programs at Mercy College will create many opportunities to grow BGSU’s portfolio of academic offerings in health care and human services disciplines.
-This is an exciting time to be at BGSU.
+The emerging strategic alliance with Mercy College will create many opportunities for BGSU students interested in health care and human services disciplines. is an exciting time to be at BGSU.

 Q. Now that you’ve been here for a semester, what is your impression of BGSU?

 A. I am delighted to be here at BGSU.
 I have been impressed by the depth and breadth of the goodwill people have for BGSU and for this college.
 I encounter friends, supporters, alumni, parents of our students, current students, prospective students — and many others including regular folks I bump into off campus — who have genuine affection for BGSU.
 It is quite remarkable.